Session: Industrial Data-Science Applications I

 Detlef Hohl, Shell

-I intend to convey that AI is not just “everything that computers can do”, a misconception that I hear all the time in the chemical sector.
+I intend to convey that AI is not just “everything that computers can do”, a misconception that I hear all the time in the chemical sector -- and it's not just about AI !

 Detlef Hohl is Chief Scientist for Computation and Data Science in Shell Research and also Adjunct Professor at Rice University (Computational and Applied Mathematics) and University of Houston (Computer Science).
 He has executed and managed many projects in computational materials science, geoscience and petroleum engineering in Shell.
 He earned his M.Sc. in Chemistry from the Technical University of Munich and his Ph.D. in Physics from RWTH Aachen University.